-This qualification provides recognition of a training course for those wishing to work with, or (later) be in charge of nurseries for, children in the age-range 6-9 years.
-The course follows the traditional Montessori pedagogy, being based on the Great Lessons with Key Lessons, but it is also designed to meet the requirements of the UK Government National Curriculum key stage 1.
+This qualification provides recognition of a training course for those wishing to work with, or (later) be in charge of school classes for, children in the age-range 6-12 years.
+The course follows the traditional Montessori pedagogy, being based on the Great Lessons with Key Lessons, but it is also designed to meet the requirements of the UK Government National Curriculum key stages 1-2.

 This qualification was formerly listed by the UK Department of Education as being a full and relevant qualification for the ages up to 8 years, and was the only Montessori course approved for this listing.
 However the foundation stage was later re-defined as being only up to 6 years and the course is no longer listed.
-It is being submitted to Ofqual for approval in the very near future.
+It is, however, going to be submitted to Ofqual for approval, pending developments, in the very near future.

-This qualification meets all the criteria promulgated by Montessori Europe in the Declaration of Gothenburg (see their website for details.)
+This qualification has been independently checked to ensure it meets all the criteria promulgated by Montessori Europe in the Declaration of Gothenburg (see their website for details.)

 Candidates who are aged 18-21 years normally require two ‘A’ levels or equivalent (e.g. International Baccalaureate or GNVQ 3).
 Students without these may be accepted by Centres, subject to their being able to demonstrate (via written work and interview) that they could cope successfully with the work.
 A good school reference is then required and, preferably, evidence of satisfactory work experience with children.

 Mature students are accepted on the basis of their personal qualities and experience.
 No specific examination passes are required, but an appropriate ability with the English language (i.e. to at least level B1 of the Common European Framework of Reference for Language (CEFR) and preferably level B2) must be demonstrated.
 Centres are encouraged to arrange police checks on candidates where these are available, but in any case to take reasonable step to ensure all applicants are suitable persons to be in charge of young children.